 Ideas for Using Penelope Canvas

 Penelope is ideal for projects that have an area in the design that benefits from greater detail—something with a lot of curves or shaded areas, or tiny details like faces or hands—coupled with areas that can be executed with fewer colors or simpler patterns.
 Any motif that you might want to put on a solid color background, or one with a very simple pattern would be ideal, such as a monogram, a bouquet of flowers, or an animal.
-Projects can also be executed entirely in petit point on Penelope (or, Zweigart also makes Cordova, a mono canvas with 22 inches per hole).
+Projects can also be executed entirely in petit point on Penelope (or, Zweigart also makes Cordova, a mono canvas with 22 holes per inch).
 The strength of the canvas makes it ideal for furniture upholstery or other projects that will get heavy use.

 Designing for Penelope